Alperencode/Embedded_Linux/Weekly/Week_3/Week_3.md

 - Try different `apn` names ✔️
   - Used `UNINET` according to docs. ✔️
 - Currently stuck on `703` and `705` errors.
-  - 703 means https busy so if I try to send it by delaying it using, it returns error.
+  - 703 means https busy so if I try to send it with delay, it returns error.
 Sometimes, the error appears to be `705`, and sometimes don't.

 ## Input-Outputs